Actionb/mizdb-watchlist/README.md

 ### ListViews and the `on_watchlist` QuerySet annotation

-Note that if a value for the `on_watchlist` argument is not provided to the toggle button tag, the tag will make a query to check if the item is on the watchlist.
+Note that if a value for the `on_watchlist` argument is not provided to the toggle button tag (i.e. the value is `None`), the tag will make a query to check if the item is on the watchlist.
 This is acceptable if you are only rendering one toggle button per page.
 But if you are rendering multiple toggle buttons (for example one for each item in a list view), then this will create a query and a database hit for each button, slowing down the page.